eduardo-jh/land_cover_analysis/README.md

 algorithms and used for training.
 The land cover classes from GAP or INEGI are used as labels.

 # Running

-To run the script located in the **src/** directory.
+Run the main script located in the **src/** directory.

 # Changelog:

-  * 2022/11/18: first version of repo structure (actual code created before) This file will be inmmediatly updated in local machine at VIPLab, look there for a more recent version.
+  * 2022/11/18: first version of repo structure.
   * 2023/05/19: completed the main module, scripts, and main bash script.
+  * 2024/03/06: finished main code that runs correctly.
+  * 2025/06/12: latest updates in the repository.
+No significant changes in code.

 # References